Athlon counts down the best in the game's history

-He hadn't struck a meaningful shot in many years — aside from the ceremonial tee shots that launched each Masters — but Arnold Palmer remained the world's most important golfer until his death last September, and his legacy will live on as long as there's televised golf.
+Speaking of Palmer, the King remained the world's most important golfer until his death, and his legacy will live on as long as there's televised golf.
 In fact, were it not for Palmer, you wouldn't be reading this list, and golf would still be struggling to gain a foothold on the American sports landscape.

 The King has his rightful place high on this list, and most of the others who join him here owe him a debt of gratitude for the mammoth purses and endorsement opportunities that followed in his wake.
-Our No. 1 player, Tiger Woods, had this to say via Twitter: "It's hard to imagine golf without you or anyone more important to the game than the King."
+Woods had this to say of Palmer via Twitter: "It's hard to imagine golf without you or anyone more important to the game than the King."

 As for this ranking, it's hard if not impossible to compare players across different eras in any sport.
 In golf, it's doubly so, given the game's equipment advances and changing conditions of golf courses over the years.